ptc-lexvandersluijs/Unity3DGS_VR/README.md

 Same as the source project that I based this on, so MIT license.

 # Contact
-Lex van der Sluijs (lvandersluijs -youknowthedrill- ptc.com)
+Lex van der Sluijs, PTC (lvandersluijs -youknowthedrill- ptc.com)